Technigo/project-survey/README.md

 I started by realizing what I would like my app to do any why.

-I took help from the live session.
+I took help from the live session to get the base code going.

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+I used React with a library of emailjs to generate an email being sent out once the form is complete.
+This was we are able to save all the data of each newsletter signe.

+If I hade more time I would change the checkbox styling and connect my app to a database where I would be able to manage my sign ups even better.

 ## View it live